rikoz/simplepay-wordpress/readme.txt

 == Description ==

 SimplePay offers the fastest and easiest way to send and receive money online.
 The innovative payment solution enables online businesses to integrate payments into their websites easily.
-Customize the check-out process the way you want.
+Customise the check-out process the way you want.

 Super-fast account activation.
 Top-notch customer support.
 Support for all currencies and all major card brands like MasterCard, Visa and Verve.